-- Change in posture, dressing, hairstyle — not the usual change of styling, but when the client comes in, and his/her aura feels different.
+- Change in posture, dressing, hairstyle — not the usual styling change, but when the client comes in, their aura feels different.

-- Change in topics brought up in session — most individuals bring up a kind of focus topic (like work or kids…).
-I’d notice a change when the topic is suddenly no longer interesting to talk about, or when another becomes figural.
+- Change in topics brought up in session — most individuals bring up a focus topic (like work or kids…).
+I’d notice a difference when the subject is no longer interesting to talk about or when another becomes figural.
 Generally, when the topic becomes more about the experiences of the self, it is progress.

 - Change in the client’s emotional vocabulary.

-- Client’s own account of perceiving new feelings or losing anxiety .
-Especially after holidays, the client reports that certain old feelings of anxiety around the festive season is no longer felt.
+- Client’s own account of perceiving new feelings or losing anxiety.
+Especially after the holidays, the client reports that certain old feelings of anxiety around the festive season are no longer felt.

-- Client making new decisions.
+- The client making new decisions.
 This applies to clients who have difficulty doing so.

-- Client reducing medication (esp, meds that have been long time prescribed), or reports having alleviated physical symptoms.
+- The client who intends to reduce medication (especially meds that have been prescribed for a long time) reports having alleviated physical symptoms.

-- Client reports that children / spouse, etc are “doing better” (usually relationshipwise).
+- The client who reports that children/spouse, etc, are “doing better” (usually relationship-wise).

 Note that these changes may not mean that the goal of therapy is reached.
 Change indicates that the therapy is in progress, and the patient can look forward to more enrichment from the sessions.